Fort Randolph (West Virginia): Revolutionary War

 In 1776, the Virginia Assembly, alarmed at the defenseless state of their western border, ordered a new fort built on the site.
 Virginia militiamen under Captain Matthew Arbuckle, Sr., built Fort Randolph in May 1776.
 It was named after Peyton Randolph, the first president of the Continental Congress, who had died the previous year.
 The fort, along with Fort Pitt and Fort Henry, was intended to prevent Indian raids into western Virginia and Pennsylvania.

 The forts failed to deter raids.
 In November 1776, Andrew Donnally and Archer Mathews, commissaries for the fort, described the difficulties of supplying the fort with food and provisions due to the constant threat of Indian attack.
 In 1777, the Americans made preparations for an offensive expedition into the Ohio Country.
 In November, Cornstalk made a diplomatic visit to Fort Randolph in order to discuss the rumored expedition.
 Shawnees who followed Cornstalk wanted to stay out of the war, but Cornstalk warned the Americans that he would not be able to keep all of the tribe neutral.
 Although the proposed campaign had been cancelled because of a manpower shortage, Captain Arbuckle decided to detain Cornstalk and several other Shawnees as hostages in order to ensure that the Shawnees stayed neutral.
 When an American militiaman was killed outside the fort by Indians on November 10, his enraged companions charged into the fort and murdered Cornstalk and the other three Shawnee prisoners.
 Virginia's governor Patrick Henry brought the killers to trial, but they were acquitted because no one would testify against them.

-On May 20, 1778, about 200 Wyandots and Mingos under Dunquat, the Wyandot "Half King", surrounded Fort Randolph and began a week-long siege.
+On May 20, 1778, about 200 Shawnee under Chief Blackfish, Wyandots and Mingos under Dunquat, the Wyandot "Half King", surrounded Fort Randolph and began a week-long siege.
 Unable to compel the surrender of the fort, the Indians then moved up the Kanawha to attack Fort Donnally, which also withstood attack.
 Apparently because resources were needed elsewhere, Fort Randolph was abandoned by the Americans in 1779.
 Indians burned the fort after it was abandoned.

 Twice rebuilt

-The fort was rebuilt nearby in 1785 during the growth of violence which led to the Northwest Indian War.
+The fort was rebuilt nearby in 1785 during the growth of violence, which led to the Northwest Indian War.

-A replica of the fort was built in 1973–74 and dedicated on 10 October 1974, the 200th anniversary of the Battle of Point Pleasant.
+A replica of the fort was built in 1973–74 and dedicated on October 10, 1974, the 200th anniversary of the Battle of Point Pleasant.
 The town of Point Pleasant had spread over where the fort had stood, and so the rebuilt fort was located at Krodel Park, about one mile from the original location.